eznxxy/go-base/README.md

 - Request validation
 - Swagger docs
 - Environment configuration
-- Docker development environment

 ## Usage
 1. Copy .env.dist to .env and set the environment variables.
-There are examples for all the environment variables except COMPOSE_USER_ID, COMPOSE_GROUP_ID which are used by the linter.
-To get the current user ID, run in terminal:

-    `echo $UID`

-    In the .env file set these variables:

-    `COMPOSE_USER_ID="username in current system"` - your username in system

-    `COMPOSE_GROUP_ID="user uid"` - the user ID which you got in the terminal

-2. Run your application using the command in the terminal:

-    `docker-compose up`
+2. Init the swag using this command:
+    `swag init -g ./cmd/main.go --output ./docs`
 3. Browse to {HOST}:{PORT}/swagger/index.html.
 You will see Swagger 2.0 API documents.
 4. Using the API documentation, make requests to register a user (if necessary) and login.
 5. After the successful login, copy a token from the response, then click "Authorize" and in a popup that opened, enter the value for "apiKey" in a form: